coliff/dark-mode-switch/README.md

 </div>
 <script src="dark-mode-switch.min.js"></script>
 ```

-*Note: the JS must be loaded after the switch, but should be as early as possible to prevent CSS repainting.*

 2. Edit the `dark-mode.css` to suit your site - the one included here is a very basic example.